Offirmo/open-source-dev-env/README.md

 Install git: either:
 - type `git` and accept everything asked
+- or/and `xcode-select --install`
-- or/and install xcode and lauch it once (but takes time & lot of disk space!)
+- or/and install xcode and launch it once (but takes time & lot of disk space!)

 Install
 ```
-curl -o- https://www.offirmo.net/open-source-dev-env/provisioning/common/superuser--ensure--present--work_structure.sh  | sudo bash
 curl -o- https://www.offirmo.net/open-source-dev-env/provisioning/common/user--ensure--present--work_structure.sh       |      bash
          then remove `src` from the spotlight search